derailed-dash/Advent-of-Code/docs/python/complex.md

 - Adding and subtracting vectors.
 - Calculating the magnitude of the vector (i.e. the hypotenuse)
 - Calculating the angle of a vector.
-- Flipping, scalling and rotating vectors.
+- Flipping, scaling and rotating vectors.

 Just as a quick demo, here's a visualisation using complex numbers and Matplotlib: